maoberlehner/markus-oberlehner-net/content/blog/transition-to-height-auto-with-vue.md

       element.style.visibility = null;
       element.style.height = 0;

+      // Force repaint to make sure the
+      // animation is triggered correctly.
+      getComputedStyle(element).height;

       // Trigger the animation.
       // We use `setTimeout` because we need
       // to make sure the browser has finished